nejatafshar/QtQuickUtils/README.md

 Check the provided example in the source code if you have any confusion.

-In case you want to use individual components in your source code without using `ExtendedApplicationWindow` as the main type in `main.qml`, you should define a font loader for **FontAwesome** in your `main.qml` as it's the font for icons of components:
+In case you want to use individual components in your source code without using `ExtendedApplicationWindow` as the main type in `main.qml`, you should define a font loader for **Font Awesome** in your `main.qml` as it's the font for icons of components:

 ```qml
 FontLoader {